 Jemimah successfully completed pupillage at New Court Chambers.
 Jemimah practices in all areas of family law including public and private law children proceedings, financial relief and TOLATA.
 Jemimah also undertakes work in the Court of Protection.
 Jemimah appears for local authorities, parents and children’s guardians and has appeared in front of all levels of tribunal from Magistrates to the High Court.

-Subsequently Jemimah has worked as a High Court Judge’s Clerk to two Judge’s in the Family Division.
+Prior to undertaking pupillage at New Court Chambers, Jemimah worked as a High Court Judge’s Clerk to two Judges in the Family Division.
 She has been involved in High Court family and Court of Appeal proceedings in every area of family and Court of Protection law with a particular emphasis on High Court work including ‘big money’ financial relief, child abduction and Hague Convention, serious medical treatment and non-accidental injuries.
 During this time Jemimah spent significant amounts of time on the Midland Circuit as well as at the Royal Courts of Justice in London.
-She received four Reward and Recognition Awards from the Ministry of Justice for her work.

-In addition Jemimah has spent a month volunteering at the Legal Aid Scheme in Accra, Ghana.
+In addition, Jemimah spent a month volunteering at the Legal Aid Scheme in Accra, Ghana.
 She provided free legal advice and legal documents to those unable to afford legal representation.
 Her work involved significant amounts of drafting for family and civil cases, assisting in mediation and court hearings.
 She found this an immensely satisfying and rewarding experience.
-In order to undertake this project Jemimah was awarded a Sir Joseph Priestly Internship Award from the Inner Temple.

 ‘When should the Judge and the Child Meet?’
 Family Law Journal ( Fam Law 1148)